deviodigital/boostbox/README.txt

 = Can I use BoostBox without any coding knowledge? =

-Yes, BoostBox is designed to work seamlessly within the WordPress editor, using the familiar block-based interface.
+Yes, BoostBox is designed to work seamlessly within the WordPress® editor, using the familiar block-based interface.
 No coding skills are needed to create beautiful, functional popups.

 = What types of popups can I create with BoostBox? =